The Offer has been accepted, congratulations!…. now what?

 5. KNOW YOUR COMPLETION COSTS

 Adjustments – the Buyer will reimburse the Seller for costs such as property taxes which have been paid for the year.
-The Buyer is responsible for the property taxes as of the Adjustment date on the contract.
+The Buyer is responsible for the property taxes as of the Adjustment date on the contract (typically the same date as the possession day).
 Adjustment costs may also include service contracts or strata fees and strata may also charge a move in move out fee.

 Real Estate Commissions – your lawyer will deduct the real estate commission from your proceeds and disburse them.
-HST will be applicable on your real estate fees.
+GST will be applicable on your real estate fees.

-Legal Fees – your lawyer will arrange for the transfer of funds from the Buyer’s lawyer, in return for transfer of the title to the Buyer.
+Legal Fees – your lawyer will arrange for the transfer of funds from the Buyer’s lawyer, in return for the transfer of the title to the Buyer.
 Your lawyer will also discharge your mortgage and prepare a Statement of Adjustment which itemizes the disbursement of all funds.
-The amount of the fees is to be discussed with your lawyer but budget $900 +
+The amount of the fees is to be discussed with your lawyer but budget $900+.

-Taxes – unless you are selling your principle residence, you are required to pay 50% capital gain tax.
-Non residents of Canada are required to pay 25% tax and will be required to file Clearance Certificate with Revenue Canada.
+Taxes – unless you are selling your principal residence, you are required to pay capital gain tax – speak with your accountant about what you can expect here based on your financial situation.
+Non-residents of Canada are required to pay 25% tax and will be required to file Clearance Certificate with Revenue Canada.
 The lawyer will be required to hold back 25% if this certificate has not been issued (it can take six months or longer).
 You are advised to consult an accountant prior to listing your property.

 Mortgage – your lawyer will contact your bank and they will confirm the payout figure for your mortgage.
 Your lawyer will forward this amount from the proceeds of the sale.
 If you have a closed mortgage you will be charged a penalty.
-Open mortgages usually do not and they can also be transferred to another property.
+Open mortgages usually do not and they can also be transferred to another property, though contact your bank or mortgage broker for more information on how the sale affects your existing mortgage.

 6. PLAN YOUR PACKING AND MOVING SERVICES